LLC vs Nonprofit: Key Differences and Legal Considerations

 Should a nonprofit be an LLC or a corporation?
 Sometimes business owners have this question when deciding what form the business should take.
 Many factors can influence that choice, but you should undoubtedly have consideration of two business aspects in particular.
-Have a clear notion of what your intended transacting nature will be like, and determine in what ways you will fund your venture.
+Clearly define your business activities and identify potential funding sources for your venture.

 An LLC might be an appropriate business form if you plan to: